I3S-ESSnet/Documents/wp3/wp3-input-result-of-project.md

 ## Task 3-2: Service containerization

-> Consider a general description on service containerization and eventually refer to other relevant documents
+> Description on service containerization (keywords: Platform capabilites as foundation, support in containerization of services etc) eventually refer to other relevant documents

 * D3.2.1 - Package container for Service 1 (ARC)
 * D3.2.2 - Package container for Service 2 (PXWeb)